sanjeevs/golftracker/docs/source/index.rst

 Welcome to golftracker's documentation!
 =========================================
 This package is used to detect the various elements in a golf swing.
-It does this by using open cv to detect motion.
+It does this by using python to detect motion.
 These points on the frames are referred to as trackers.

-The problem of detection can be broken into 2 steps.
-1. Detect the initial position of the tracker in the first frame.
-2. Given the position of the tracker in the previous frame, detect the movement in the current frame.

-These tracker are written out in json file for the *golftrainer* package to analyze.
+These tracker are written out in json file for post analysis.

 Version 1
 ----------------
-In this version only the initial ball position and the postion of the club shaft are tracked in each frame.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   domain_model.md
    golfeditor
-   modelview
-   merge_setup
-   tracker
-   draw

 Examples
 ============